pan-yu-zurich/pan-yu-zurich.github.io/_pages/about.md

 - 18th BiGSEM Doctoral Workshop on Economics and Management

 # 🎓 Education
-- *2024*: PhD in Management and Economics, University of Zurich
+- *2024*: Ph.D. in Management and Economics, University of Zurich
 - *2022*: M.A. in Economics, Minor in Data Science, University of Zurich

 # 👨‍💼 Professional Experience